school-brainhack/school-brainhack.github.io/content/en/project/Intro-BrainDecoding-BHS/index.md

 ### Brain_decoding overview
 Brain decoding or mind-reading using neuroimaging data has been an active topic for years.
-This project focused on brain decoding using visual stimuli.
+A part of this project focused on brain decoding using visual stimuli.
 In the human brain, the functional architecture of the object vision pathway can be investigated using fMRI.
 It can be done by considering the patterns of response in the ventral temporal cortex while subjects are looking at the different objects.
 Several studies indicate that the brain responses to the vision of each category of objects are widely distributed and overlapping.
 Therefore, a distinct pattern of response exists for each stimulus category in the ventral temporal cortex.

 ### Project
 For BHS project, I ran and compared the results of six common classifiers ("Naive Bayes", "Nearest Neighbours", "Neural Networks", "Logistic Regression", "Support vector machine" and "Decision trees" classifiers) on Haxby dataset.
 During the classification stage, I was trying to find the best results for each approach by playing with parameters.
 As an example, for Neural Networks classifier, my accuracy result increased significantly when I changed some parameters (it is indicated in the Classifiers.ipynb).